 Anyone who wants to be a licensee must meet certain criteria, whether they are applying for a new licence or seeking to become a licensee by assignment.
 There are criteria concerning finance, residence and organisational structure.

 Exploiting oil and gas resources can be a very expensive business, especially offshore.
-DECC will not allow anybody onto a licence if their lack of financial capacity would prevent or impede the exploitation of the exclusive rights granted by the licence, or leave them unable to meet all their liabilities and obligations to the Secretary of State.
-There are, therefore, financial criteria which often require us to carry out full financial checks.
-There is a separate document setting out our financial criteria and checks below:
+DECC will not allow anybody onto a licence if we have doubts about their ongoing financial viability or if their lack of financial capacity would prevent or impede the exploitation of the exclusive rights granted by the licence or leave them unable to meet all their liabilities and obligations to the Secretary of State.
+There are, therefore, financial criteria which require us to carry out full financial checks on the licensee and, where appropriate, on the corporate group to which the licensee belongs.
+Where a licensee has a corporate parent we may require the corporate parent to provide a parent company guarantee.
+There are separate documents setting out our financial criteria and the required forms of words for parent company guarantees below:

 DECC routinely copies new assignment cases to HM Revenue & Customs (HMRC) for information.
 The vast majority of transactions take a form that is familiar to both DECC and HMRC, and are not expected to raise any new tax issues; so tax is not generally a factor in DECC’s decisions.
 However, DECC does discuss tax issues with HMRC and may take them into account in any particular decision.
 HMRC is aware of certain commercial arrangements that would present an inherent tax risk.
 These include having a partnership on a licence and the assignment of a beneficial interest in a licence to somebody other than the licensee.
 DECC will exercise a presumption against approving any such arrangements, though any case would be considered on its merits and DECC is prepared to discuss proposals to address the tax issues.